Presidency of Ulysses S. Grant: Brooks-Baxter war in Arkansas

 In the fall of 1872, the Republican party split in Arkansas and ran two candidates for governor, Elisha Baxter and Joseph Brooks.
 Massive fraud characterized the election, but Baxter was declared the winner and took office.
 Brooks never gave up; finally, in 1874, a local judge ruled Brooks was entitled to the office and swore him in.
 Both sides mobilized militia units, and rioting and fighting bloodied the streets.
 Speculation swirled as to who President Grant would side with – either Baxter or Brooks.
 Grant delayed, requesting a joint session of the Arkansas government to figure out peacefully who would be the Governor, but Baxter refused to participate.
-On May 15, 1874, Grant issued a Proclamation that Baxter was the legitimate Governor of Arkansas, and hostilities ceased.
-In the fall of 1874 the people of Arkansas voted out Baxter, and Republicans and the Redeemers came to power.
+On May 15, 1874, Grant issued a proclamation declaring Baxter the legitimate Governor of Arkansas, and hostilities ceased.
+In the fall of 1874, the people of Arkansas voted out Baxter, and Republicans and the Redeemers came to power.

-A few months later in early 1875, Grant announced that Brooks had been legitimately elected back in 1872.
+A few months later, in early 1875, Grant announced that Brooks had been legitimately elected back in 1872.
 Grant did not send in troops, and Brooks never regained office.
 Instead, Grant appointed him to the high-paying patronage job of US postmaster in Little Rock.
-Grant's legalistic approach did resolve the conflict peacefully, but it left the Republican Party in Arkansas in total disarray, and further discredited Grant's reputation.
+Grant's legalistic approach did resolve the conflict peacefully, but it left the Republican Party in Arkansas in total disarray and further discredited Grant's reputation.

 Vicksburg riots

 In August 1874, the Vicksburg city government elected White reform party candidates consisting of Republicans and Democrats.
 They promised to lower city spending and taxes.
 Despite such intentions, the reform movement turned racist when the new White city officials went after the county government, which had a majority of African Americans.
 The White League threatened the life of and expelled Crosby, the black Warren County Sheriff and tax collector.
 Crosby sought help from Republican Governor Adelbert Ames to regain his position as sheriff.
 Governor Ames told him to take other African Americans and use force to retain his lawful position.
-At that time Vicksburg had a population of 12,443, more than half of whom were African American.

-On December 7, 1874, Crosby and an African-American militia approached Vicksburg.
-He had said that the Whites were, "ruffians, barbarians, and political banditti".
+At that time, Vicksburg had a population of 12,443, more than half of whom were African American.
+On December 7, 1874, Crosby and an African American militia approached Vicksburg.
+He had said that the Whites were "ruffians, barbarians, and political banditti".
 A series of confrontations occurred against white paramilitary forces that resulted in the deaths of 29 African Americans and 2 Whites.
-The White militia retained control of the County Court House and jail.
+The White militia retained control of the County Courthouse and jail.

 On December 21, Grant issued a Presidential Proclamation for the people in Vicksburg to stop fighting.
 General Philip Sheridan, based in Louisiana for this regional territory, dispatched federal troops, who reinstated Crosby as sheriff and restored the peace.
-When questioned about the matter, Governor Ames denied that he had told Crosby to use African-American militia.
-On June 7, 1875, Crosby was shot to death by a white deputy while drinking in a bar.
+When questioned about the matter, Governor Ames denied that he had told Crosby to use the African American militia.
+On June 7, 1875, Crosby was shot in the head by a white deputy while drinking in a bar.
+He survived, but never fully recovered from his injuries.
 The origins of the shooting remained a mystery.